 |Greater galanga root.

 Greater galangal has been thought to have originated in the Indonesian tropical forests.
-The plant grows about one to two meters tall with long stems and long, lanceolated, green leaves with pale underneath.
+The plant grows about one to two meters tall with long stems and long, lanceolate, green leaves with pale underneath.
 Beautiful, yellow-white tinged flowers in long inflorescence appear in the grown-up plant.

 The two common types grown are:

 Greater galanga, like root ginger, is a rhizome that grows below the ground surface in well-drained, organic soil.
 The rhizome features finger-like protuberances with brown rings on their surface.
 In contrast to ginger, it has thinner and paler skin.

 Lesser galanga (A. officinarum) is native of Southern China.
-It is quite smaller in size with rusty-brown surface and fibrous interior.
+It is quite small in size with a rusty-brown surface and fibrous interior.
 It is quite popular in Thailand.
-Its flavor is described as sharp, piquant, tangy and aromatic.
+Its flavor is described as sharp, piquant, tangy, and aromatic.

 Kaempferia galangal (山柰) grows in clumps of little finger thick, long, pale-orange roots.
-It has peppery, camphor-like flavor.
+It has a peppery, camphor-like flavor.

 Greater galangal has a sharp, pungent flavor that comes from its essential oils.
 Lesser galangal is more aromatic with a strong peppery flavor.
 The rhizome is usually used fresh, but it is also used dried and powdered.

-Galangal root is a low calorie herb that has been in use in traditional medicines since ancient times to treat indigestion, cold, ringworm infections (fungal dermatitis).
+Galangal root is a low-calorie herb that has been in use in traditional medicines since ancient times to treat indigestion, cold, and ringworm infections (fungal dermatitis).

 The rhizome composes several flavones like galangin which gives pungent punch to this root.
-Some of the other chemicals found are alpinin, kampferide and 3-dioxy-4-methoxy flavone.
-Together, these compounds contribute for antimicrobial, anti-inflammatory, anti-fungal, anti-tumor, and gastroprotective properties to galangal herb.
+Some of the other chemicals found are alpinin, kampferide, and 3-dioxy-4-methoxy flavone.
+Together, these compounds contribute antimicrobial, anti-inflammatory, anti-fungal, anti-tumor, and gastroprotective properties to galangal herb.

 The essential oils such as cineole, methyl cinnamate, myrecene, and methyl eugneol are found quite sufficient amounts in the herb.

 In the TCM (Traditional Chinese Medicine), it is regarded as having ying actions on the human body, and used to dispel cold illness, and epigastric pain.

-It composes many essential nutrients and vitamins such as pyridoxine, riboflavin, vitamin-C, pantothenic acid that required for optimum health.
+It composes many essential nutrients and vitamins such as pyridoxine, riboflavin, vitamin C, and pantothenic acid that are required for optimum health.

 The rhizome also composes a good amount of minerals like iron, potassium, manganese, copper, selenium, and magnesium.
 Together, these constituents work to keep skin, and hair healthy.